Renault in Formula One: 2017 season: Improved results

-2018 season
+2018 season: Best result in the Constructors' Championship

 Nico Hülkenberg continued to drive for Renault in 2018 as he had signed a multi-year deal the year before.
 After joining the team mid-season in 2017, Carlos Sainz Jr. continued to drive for them in 2018.
 They finished 4th in the championship with 122 points.

-2019 season
+2019 season: Ricciardo-era starts

 On 3 August 2018, it was announced that Red Bull Racing driver Daniel Ricciardo would be joining the team on a two-year deal to partner Hülkenberg.

 Plagued by reliability issues at the start of the season, and aerodynamic poor performance, the team finished 5th in the Constructors' Championship, failing to escape the midfield.
 Also of note was the 2019 Japanese Grand Prix, which the team was disqualified from as a result of their automatic brake balance changing system, which was deemed illegal.

 At the end of the season, the team announced changes to the aerodynamic department of their team as a result of the R.S.19's failures.
 Chassis Technical Director Nick Chester would leave the team, with former Ferrari and McLaren chassis engineer Pat Fry and former Williams and Ferrari aerodynamicist Dirk de Beer to join the team.

-2020 season
+2020 season: Return to podium and final year of Renault F1 Team

-Former Force India driver and Mercedes reserve driver Esteban Ocon joined Renault for the 2020 season, on a multiple-year contract, replacing Nico Hülkenberg.
+Former Racing Point Force India driver and Mercedes reserve driver Esteban Ocon joined Renault for the 2020 season, on a multiple-year contract, replacing Nico Hülkenberg.
+The start of the 2020 season was postponed until July in response to the COVID-19 pandemic.
 In Belgium, Renault finished 4th and 5th, scoring 23 points in one single race, their most in any race ever as a constructor and their first fastest lap for a decade.
-At the Eifel Grand Prix raced on the Nürburgring circuit, Ricciardo scored a third-place finish, the team's first podium since Malaysia 2011.
+At the Eifel Grand Prix raced on the Nürburgring circuit, Ricciardo scored a third-place finish with his R.S.20, the team's first podium since Malaysia 2011.
 Ricciardo also scored a third-place finish at the Emilia Romagna Grand Prix.
 Ocon also scored a second-place finish at the Sakhir Grand Prix, his first podium and Renault's third of the season.
+Ricciardo finished 5th in the World Drivers' Championship standings, while Ocon finished 12th.
+Renault finished 5th in the World Constructors' Championship standings with 181 points.

 Renault was rebranded as Alpine for the 2021 season.